-- b) Willfully used force or violence upon the person of another, except self-defense. - c) Unlawfully possessed, used, sold-or otherwise furnished, or was under the influence of any controlled substance, as defined in Health and Safety Code Sections 11053-11058, alcoholic beverage, or intoxicant of any kind. - d) Unlawfully offered, arranged, or negotiated to sell any controlled substance as defined in Health and Safety Code Sections 11053-11058, alcoholic beverage or intoxicant of any kind, and then sold, delivered or otherwise furnished to any person another liquid substance or material and represented same as controlled substance, alcoholic beverage or intoxicant. - e) Committed or attempted to commit robbery or extortion. - f) Caused or attempted to cause damage to school property or private property, which includes but is not limited to, electronic files and databases. - g) Stole or attempted to steal school property or private property, which includes but is not limited to, electronic files and databases. - h) Possessed or used tobacco or products containing tobacco or nicotine products, including but not limited to cigars, cigarettes, miniature cigars, clove cigarettes, smokeless tobacco, snuff, chew packets and betel.
-This section does not prohibit the use of his or her owna student's own prescription products by a pupil. - i) Committed an obscene act or engaged in habitual profanity or vulgarity. - Unlawfully possessed or unlawfully offered, arranged, or negotiated to sell any drug paraphernalia, as defined in Health and Safety Code Section 11014.5. - k) Disrupted school activities or otherwise willfully defied the valid authority of supervisors, teachers, administrators, other school officials, or other school personnel engaged in the performance of their duties. - 1) Except as provided in Education Code Section 48910, a pupil enrolled in kindergarten or any of grades 1 to 3, inclusive, shall not be suspended for any of the acts enumerated in this subdivision. - 1)k) Knowingly received stolen school property or private property, which includes but is not limited to, electronic files and databases. - m)l) Possessed an imitation firearm, i.e.: a replica of a firearm that is so substantially similar in physical properties to an existing firearm as to lead a reasonable person to conclude that the replica is a firearm.
+- a) Caused, attempted to cause, or threatened to cause physical injury to another person. - b) Willfully used force or violence upon the person of another, except self-defense. - c) Unlawfully possessed, used or otherwise furnished, or was under the influence of any controlled substance, as defined in Health and Safety Code Sections 11053-11058, alcoholic beverage, or intoxicant of any kind. - d) Unlawfully offered, arranged, or negotiated to sell any controlled substance as defined in Health and Safety Code Sections 11053-11058, alcoholic beverage or intoxicant of any kind, and then sold, delivered or otherwise furnished to any person another liquid substance or material and represented same as controlled substance, alcoholic beverage or intoxicant. - e) Committed or attempted to commit robbery or extortion. - f) Caused or attempted to cause damage to school property or private property, which includes but is not limited to, electronic files and databases. - g) Stole or attempted to steal school property or private property, which includes but is not limited to, electronic files and databases. - h) Possessed or used tobacco or products containing tobacco or nicotine products, including but not limited to cigars, cigarettes, miniature cigars, clove cigarettes, smokeless tobacco, snuff, chew packets and betel.
+This section does not prohibit the use of a pupil's own prescription products by the pupil. - i) Committed an obscene act or engaged in habitual profanity or vulgarity. - j) Unlawfully possessed or unlawfully offered, arranged, or negotiated to sell any drug paraphernalia, as defined in Health and Safety Code Section 11014.5. - k) Knowingly received stolen school property or private property, which includes but is not limited to, electronic files and databases. - l) Possessed an imitation firearm, i.e.: a replica of a firearm that is so substantially similar in physical properties to an existing firearm as to lead a reasonable person to conclude that the replica is a firearm. - m) Harassed, threatened, or intimidated a student who is a complaining witness or witness in a school disciplinary proceeding for the purpose of preventing that student from being a witness and/or retaliating against that student for being a witness. - n) Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma.